DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 We recently gave users [a way to compare and process applications across partner organisations](/manage-teacher-training-applications/helping-users-compare-and-process-applications-across-partner-organisations/).

-We’ve improved the design by:
+We’ve made improvements which include:

-- showing applications with various statuses, rather than only those waiting for a decision
+- showing applications with a wider range of statuses
-- showing different tables depending on whether the user belongs to a training provider or an accredited body
-- allowing users to compare and process applications by training location
+- breaking applications down by training location
-- changing the way we indicate self ratified courses

 ## User needs